Scientific Name

 How to Grow and Care for Piaranthus punctatus

-Soil: Use commercial potting soil mix for succulents or prepare your own with 50 to 70 % mineral grit, such as coarse sand, pumice, or perlite.
+Soil: You can use a commercial potting soil mix for succulents or prepare your own with 50 to 70 % mineral grit, such as coarse sand, pumice, or perlite.

 Temperature: This plant thrives in warm outdoor environments with low to moderate humidity.
 It does not like winter cold and should remain fairly dry and warm during its winter dormancy.
 P. punctatus can withstand temperatures as low as 35 °F (1.7 °C).
 USDA Plant Hardiness Zones 10b to 11b, 35 to 50 °F (1.7 to 10 °C).

-Fertilizing: If you want to keep your plant healthy and thriving, fertilization is a good idea.
+Fertilizing: Fertilizing is a good idea to keep your plant healthy and thriving.
 Feed with water-soluble fertilizer diluted to half the recommended strength only when the plant is actively growing.

-Propagation: The best way to propagate this succulent is from stem cuttings.
+Propagation: The best way to propagate this succulent is by stem cuttings.
 Take cuttings during the growing season to ensure good rooting.
 P. punctatus is also easy to grow from seeds.
 Sow the seeds in spring.

 Learn more at How to Grow and Care for Stapeliads.